PhilipMur/Serial-Comm-Tester/README.md

 # Serial-Comm-Tester
-Serial Communications Test Tool
+Serial Communications Test Tool written in C# (csharp) .Net (dotNet) Framework in Visual Studio.

 Serial Comm Tester is written by Philip Murray and released under the GPL-V2 License.

 Contributors and collaborators are welcome !!!!!

-This started as a basic Serial communications test tool that i created for when at work to make my life easier.
+This started as a basic Serial communications test tool that i created for when at work to make my life easier working with rs232 , rs485 / serial com ports and to monitor data sent and recieved.

 Alot of other Serial programs are BUGGY as hell so i made my own and added to it over time.